-Our financial statements for the year ended February 28, 2019 and 2018 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+Our financial statements for the twelve months ended February 29, 2020 and February 28, 2019 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 Our financial statements show that the Company has incurred significant operating losses that raise substantial doubt about our ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might result from this uncertainty.

-The decrease in the accumulated deficit from approximately \$38.3 million as of February 28, 2018 to \$28.2 million as of February 28, 2019 was primarily due to the gain on debt settlement of 12.4 million and resulted in net income for the year of \$10.2 million.
-This compares to an approximate net loss of \$2.5 million for the twelve months ended February 28, 2018.
+The increase in the accumulated deficit from approximately \$28.2 million at February 28, 2019 to \$28.9 million at February 29, 2020 was due to the net loss for the year of \$0.7 million.